 Too often we love sin and contend against God and people when we should love God and people and contend against sin.

-But God calls us to attain to a higher existence.
+But God calls us to Himself, to a higher existence.

 You, my brothers and sisters, were called to be free.
 But do not use your freedom to indulge the flesh; rather, serve one another humbly in love.
 For the entire law is fulfilled in keeping this one command: “Love your neighbor as yourself.”
 If you bite and devour each other, watch out or you will be destroyed by each other.